 It’s sometimes easier said than done, but avoiding high-calorie foods is the best way to go about it.
 Eating smaller portions where needed and even less often can help too.
 It really depends on your starting point and what eating habits you have.

 The next thing to look at with the myth of turning fat into muscle is how you actually build muscle.
 Building muscle works on a completely different mechanic from fat cutting.
 You need to be consuming more calories than your daily needs so that your body has the material to build.

 To do that, you need to be consuming a lot of good foods like healthy fats, carbs and protein.
 The issue is that a lot of these things make burning fat harder.
 That’s where this myth comes unstuck.

 The Best Way To Do It

 When you have this increased muscle mass, you’re raising your resting energy expenditure.
 That means you’re going to burn more calories in your everyday life, and it will make burning fat a lot easier in the long run.
 On top of that still, you have the afterburn effect.
-When you finish working out, your body continues to burn calories to get you back to your resting heart rate and burns more calories as you build up muscle.
-Talk about efficient right?
+When you finish working out, your body continues to burn calories to get you back to your resting heart rate and burns more calories as you build muscle.
+Talk about efficiency, right?

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.